mariomazzaferro/blockchain-developer-bootcamp-final-project/README.md

 # CRYPTO PROMPTS

 There is a subreddit called <a href="https://www.reddit.com/r/WritingPrompts/">r/WritingPrompts</a>, where millions of writers contribute to create new content.
-Crypto Prompts is the implementation of that in the Ethereum Blockchain.
+Crypto Prompts is the implementation of that idea in a EVM Blockchain.
 Where each prompt or ramification is an ERC-721 Non-Fungible Token that can be bought, sold, transfered or used as a prompt for other ramifications.

-Crypto Prompts has no owner and no profit.
+Crypto Prompts has no owner and seeks no profit.
 It is a public service, everything you pay here is spent exclusively on blockchain fees.
 The initial proposal is inspired by Writing Prompts subreddit, with its literary appeal, but there are zero rules here, you can write whatever you want however you want it.
-There can be question prompts, making the ramification dynamic similar to Quora Digest.
+There can be question prompts, making the ramification dynamic similar to Quora.
 There can be discussion prompts, tilting more towards Twitter's dynamic.
 There are endless possibilities for new prompts, its impossible to guess all of them now, the best way to predict the futere is by writing it.

 ## Overview